-Students must complete 75% of the hours for each placement in order to pass the given placement.
+Students must complete 75% of the standard scheduled hours for each placement (6 weeks x 35 = 210 hours) in order to pass the given placement.

 In the event of failing a practice placement, the student is normally required to resit the placement in a similar experience, and this will be negotiated and agreed in advance with the student.